Paging Doctors and Dentists: It’s Time to Talk About X-Ray Waste

 Navigating through the world of hazardous waste and its regulations isn’t pretty, but it’s something that must be done to provide for the safety of healthcare patients and professionals alike, and also—as importantly—to be fully complaint with the Environmental Protection Agency’s (EPA) federal law.

-If you are a new generator of hazardous waste or you would like to know more about medical waste disposal, including lead and X-ray waste, call us at 800-936-2311 or click here to email us.
+If you need help disposing of your medical waste including lead and X-ray waste, call us at 800-936-2311 or click here to email us.